Secure Keys and Secrets on any Device

 Eliminating the Single Point of Compromise

-Drawing its strength for Unbound’s vHSM technology, Unbound is different than traditional software-based schemes that use the private key and either keep it in memory or attempt to obfuscate it.
+Unbound’s Distributed Trust Platform is different from traditional software-based schemes that use a private key and either keep it in memory or attempt to obfuscate it.
 Instead, with Unbound, secrets can be accessed and used by the applications without ever exposing the key or secret material in the clear at any point in its lifecycle.
 Key material is never whole.
 Rather, each key exists as two random key shares, separated completely: one share on the device and one share on a remote server.

 The inherent separation between and endpoint device and a remote server stretches the secure boundary far beyond the traditional physical casing of the device, ensuring that keys on endpoint devices remain secure at all times, even in the presence of malware or malicious actor fully controlling the endpoint device.

 Central Management and Real Time Tamper Proof Audit Trail

 Unbound CoT requires communication between the endpoint and the CoT server for performing any crypto operation.
 Thus, the CoT server includes real time tamper-proof audit log of any crypto operation performed on the endpoint, allowing detection of crypto key usage anomalies in real time.

 In case an endpoint is suspected as compromised, Unbound CoT allows ultimate control by ensuring instant revocation of any crypto key that is secured with CoT.
 Deletion of the relevant key share on the CoT server immediately renders the key useless, ensuring that any assets protected by this key are safe.